MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 * ###### Requesting the token

-The request to get the token is a normal post message request (using the existing message schema) which includes in the attachments an OAuth card.
+The request to get the token is a normal post message request (using the existing message schema).
+It includes in the attachments of an OAuth card.
 The schema for the OAuth card is defined [here]( https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.oauthcard?view=botbuilder-dotnet-stable) and it is very similar to a sign-in card.
 Teams will treat this request as a silent token acquisition if the TokenExchangeResource property is populated on the card.
 For Teams channel we honor only the Id property, which uniquely identifies a token request.

 <img src="~/assets/images/bots/bots-sample-payload.png" alt="Sample payload" width="75%"/>